Supporting Unaccompanied Asylum Seeking Children and Care Leavers

 5.7 Care Plans and Pathway Plans

-Other needs will emerge throughout their time in care, and as care leavers.
+Other needs will emerge throughout their time in care, and as care experienced.
 In Merton all children in care have a care plan.
 In Merton, for children 0-15, this has its own Mosaic template.
 However, within 3-months of the child turning 16 they will develop a pathway plan with their social worker.
 At age 16 all young people will also be jointly allocated a personal advisor who will contribute to the pathway plan and support the young person to work toward independence.

 Every young person will have their unique and individual needs, aspirations, personalities, potential, and wishes taken into account in the placement, planning and reviewing processes.
 Going through the social care system at the same time as the asylum system can feel disempowering and disorientating and so it is essential that all processes and decisions are explained fully and in a way that can be understood by each individual young person.

-Whilst care and pathway planning for an unaccompanied asylum seeking child should be treated the same as any other child in care or care leaver, they will have additional needs that need to be included and addressed.
+Whilst care and pathway planning for an unaccompanied asylum seeking child should be treated the same as any other child in care or care experienced, they will have additional needs that need to be included and addressed.

 As stated in statutory guidance;